GovReady/govready-q/deployment/docker/README.md

 	--appsdevdir /path/to/apps

-This directory should have subdirectories for each of your apps.
+The directory may be empty but it must exist, and you must specify it as an absolute path (due to a Docker limitation).
+If the directory is not empty, it should have subdirectories for each of your apps.
 For instance, you would have a YAML file at `/path/to/apps/my_app/app.yaml`.

-You must specify an absolute path.
+To create your first app, you can run

+	docker container exec -it govready-q ./manage.py compliance_app host your_new_app_name

+Replace `your_new_app_name` with an app identifier, which may contain letters, numbers, dashes, and underscores. `host` is always just `host` --- don't change that.

 ## Updating to a new release of GovReady-Q